 Homemade vs Commercial Diets

-Commercial diets have been rigorously tested to make sure each recipe fits the necessary nutritional profiles for canines.
-Homemade recipes require extreme focus and measuring to get the same effect.
+Commercial diets have been developed to ensure each recipe fits the necessary nutritional profiles for canines.
+Homemade recipes require individual recipes, ingredient measuring, and supplementation to achieve this.

 Commercial Diets